tarantool/doc/doc/enterprise/read_views.rst

 ..
 NOTE::

-    Tarantool Enterprise supports read views starting from v2.11.0 and enables the ability to work with them using both :ref:`Lua <read_views_lua_api>` and :ref:`C API <read_views_c_api>`.
+    Tarantool Enterprise Edition supports read views starting from v2.11.0 and enables the ability to work with them using both :ref:`Lua <read_views_lua_api>` and :ref:`C API <read_views_c_api>`.